shisoft/Deuterium/README.md

 =========
 Deuterium is the modified 4th iteration of FusionKit, now under muski branding.

+This project is currently not maintained.
+Anyone that want to keep it going please contact me.

 CGIJSONKit
 ----------
 This is a dependency from ohttpd2, hence inherited both its CGI* class prefix and its 2-clause BSDL licensing.